Without You (book): Memoir

-Book Reviews
+Book reviews

 Reviews across the board have been mixed but mostly positive.
 Books World credits Rapp for adding a new artistic form to his own repertoire saying his work is “simultaneously unique and universal.”
 Entertainment Weekly gave Rapp a relatively positive review claiming that his work is rare and refreshing.
 “His prose can be clunky and overwrought, but his voice is unpretentious and unfailingly honest.”
 Editors Weekly recognizes Rapp's ability to take the dark subjects of his life and look at the hopefully, positive side that is within.
 “While the book sometimes plunges too deeply into its twin themes of love and loss, Rapp recognizes the healing power of drama and theater, writing that acting is "an escape of sorts."
 Absorbing, warm and hopeful, the book celebrates a man, his work and a generation struggling with AIDS but determined to survive.”

-Stage Adaptation
+Stage adaptation

 After the release of his book, Rapp decided to make a stage version of the show set to music and a script.
 This is a one man show giving the audience a visual depiction of his memoir.
-The show was written and performed by Rapp, featuring his own original songs, as well as numbers from the musical Rent, and covers including R.E.M.'s Losing My Religion, which was Rapp's audition song for his role in Rent.
-The stage show has played in Boston, MA, Edinburgh, UK, London, UK, Toronto, and Tracy, CA. Rapp recorded the soundtrack for Without You in London on September 17, 2012 following an engagement Menier Chocolate Factory in London.
+The show was written and performed by Rapp, featuring his own original songs, as well as numbers from the musical Rent, and covers including R.E.M.'s "Losing My Religion", which was Rapp's audition song for his role in Rent.
+The stage show has played at the New World Stages in Manhattan, as well as Pittsburgh, PA, Boston, MA, Edinburgh, UK, London, UK, Toronto, and Tracy, CA. Rapp recorded the soundtrack for Without You in London on September 17, 2012 following an engagement Menier Chocolate Factory in London.
 The recording was released on December 11, 2012.
 The five piece band was under the musical direction of Dan Weiss, with musical arrangements by composer Tom Kitt.